 Payment of tax.
 Tips you reported to your employer are subject to social security and Medicare tax (or railroad retirement tax), Additional Medicare Tax, and income tax withholding.
 Your employer collects these taxes from wages (excluding tips) or other funds of yours available to cover them.
 If your wages weren't enough to cover these taxes, you may have given your employer the additional amounts needed.
 Your Form W-2 will include the tips you reported to your employer and the taxes withheld.
-If there wasn't enough money to cover the social security and Medicare tax (or railroad retirement tax), your Form W-2 also will show the uncollected tax due in box 12 with codes A and B. See the instructions for Schedule 4 (Form 1040), line 62, or Form 1040NR, line 60, to find out how to report the tax due.
-If you worked in American Samoa, Guam, or the U.S. Virgin Islands, the amount of uncollected tax due is identified in box 12 on Form W-2AS, W-2GU, or W-2VI with codes A and B. If you worked in Puerto Rico, Form 499R-2/ W-2PR, boxes 22 and 23, show the uncollected tax due.
+If there wasn't enough money to cover the social security and Medicare tax (or railroad retirement tax), your Form W-2 also will show the uncollected tax due in box 12 with codes A and B. See the instructions for Schedule 2 (Form 1040 or 1040-SR), line 8, or Form 1040-NR, line 60, to find out how to report the tax due.
+If you worked in American Samoa, Guam, or the U.S. Virgin Islands, the amount of uncollected tax due is identified in box 12 on Form W-2AS, W-2GU, or W-2VI with codes A and B. If you worked in Puerto Rico, Form 499R-2/W-2PR, boxes 22 and 23, show the uncollected tax due.
 Unlike the uncollected portion of the regular (1.45%) Medicare tax, the uncollected Additional Medicare Tax isn't reported on Form W-2, box 12, with code B.